candypink/R_happyness/README.md

 and the value of the happiness score itself?

+(View this plot on [kaggle](https://www.kaggle.com/crizzi/are-happy-people-really-happy) for the interactive display).
 ![](are-happy-people-really-happy_files/figure-gfm/newplot.png)<!-- -->

 We can see that, in general, the regions that have high happiness score